 Even his cleverness makes an unconvincing reason for most of them to have wanted to keep him around.
 They care about status, not cleverness.
 And he didn’t have any status to share.
 For that matter, does Tom Riddle sound like the sort of person who likes to surround himself with clever people?
 Has he in fact done so?
 Frankly it looks to me like the more you can pass yourself off as a cringing, credulous moron the better Tom seems to like it.

 The DEs are Tom’s collection.
 He set out to enlist and bring under his own subjection the very cream of wizarding society.
 What possible value would he have seen in Severus Snape?
-From society’s viewpoint Snape is nobody.
+From that society’s viewpoint Snape is nobody.
 Indeed, Snape’s background is far too much like Tom’s, and if Tom had any inkling of just how sharp the kid was he would probably kill him off him as a matter of principle.
 Snape would have looked too much like a potential rival.

 Assuming that Tom Riddle recognized the possibility of his having any rivals, that is.
 Fortunately he doesn’t seem to.

 And from the other end of the equation, take away the fact that the Marauders were probably loudly against them, and what possible attraction would the DEs have for Snape?
 (Well, post-DHs we now know that some of the future DEs were the only people who would give him the time of day.
 But let’s follow my original line of argument, shall we?)
-Being a DE certainly doesn’t get you preferential treatment in society or professional advancement.
+Being a DE certainly doesn’t guarntee you preferential treatment in society or professional advancement.

-The thing is that back when Lucius Malfoy was standing in as the DE poster child, the reader could just about believe it might.
+The thing is that back when Lucius Malfoy was still standing in as the DE poster child, the reader could just about believe it might.

 After all, who wouldn’t want to be in Malfoy’s position?
 If that is what the DEs were, then they sounded like just any other rather nasty-minded fraternal organization with a secret handshake and its own entrenched “old boy’s” network that could push its own scions up the ladder to where they could advance their public agenda in the government.
 From inside the system.
 The idea of joining the DEs for sponsorship and personal advancement still made sense then.

 Post HBP it didn’t make any kind of sense at all.
 The DEs are Tom Riddle’s private gang.
 Worse, they are his slaves.
 And he sends them out to take all the risks while he sits in the background and benefits.
 The DEs are, and have always been outlaws.
 Being a DE gives you nothing.
 Sure, it makes normal people afraid of the idea of you, but you can’t even use that “advantage” openly by publicly admitting you are one.
 What use is it?
 Why on earth would anyone over the age of 25 want it?
-It’s small wonder the gang uses Hogwarts as its recruiting base.
+It’s small wonder the gang uses Hogwarts as its recruiting headquarters.
 The whole concept makes no sense whatsoever except to pissed-off adolescents.
 And they are deluded.